 The best email apps deliver more than just immediate access to everything that's in your inbox.
 You can also use a good email client to manage the messages you get, organizing all that incoming mail, so that you're not snowed under by an avalanche of virtual missives.

-You don't need us to tell you that all email apps are not created equal.
+As you should know by now, not all email apps are created equal.
 From general purpose email app replacements to ones offering customization options, and smart assistance powered by artificial intelligence, we've found 14 email apps you might want to try.

 Depending on what you're looking for in a mail manager, these are the best email apps for your phone.

 The best email apps you can download right now

 Microsoft acquired the excellent mobile email app Accompli in 2014, extensively reworking and rebranding it into the mobile version of Microsoft Outlook.
 The resulting Outlook mobile app remains a mobile productivity powerhouse, bringing your email, attachments, contacts and calendars into easy reach.

 Outlook's built-in analytic engine automatically surfaces important email (across multiple accounts) based on your communications.
 Quick swipe controls allow you to easily triage your email.
 It's a great mobile email app, and works with Exchange, Office 365, Outlook.com, Gmail, Yahoo Mail and iCloud email accounts.
 Over the years, Microsoft has enhanced the Outlook mobile app with new features, such as new Do Not Disturb settings on iOS, which helps keep it at the top of our best email app list.